 In support of its mission of teaching, learning, research, student support and community engagement, Erie County Community College provides access to computing and information resources for students, faculty and staff, within institutional priorities and financial capabilities.
-All members of the College community as well as visitors and guests who use the College's computing and information resources are responsible for the integrity of these resources.
+All members of the College community as well as visitors and guests who use the College's computing and information resources.